comet-dot-photos/comet-dot-photos/README.md

 *Perspective* or *Orthographic*, we texture map the image onto the 3D shape model at the appropriate location (using the camera information stored in the image metadata to do so).
-With **Show Image** set to *Perspective*, we use Fugaro's three-projected-material package for Three.js (Fugaro, 2023), which supports texture mapping via perspective projections.
+With **Show Image** set to *Perspective*, we use the three-projected-material package for Three.js (Fugaro, 2023), which supports texture mapping via perspective projections.
 With **Show Image** set to *Orthographic* we use the Three.js decal construct for displaying the texture map.
 They have different advantages but are subject to certain imaging artifacts that can be avoided with **Show Image** set to *Unmapped 2D*, which displays the image on an overlay canvas above the Three.js canvas.
-To help draw the user's eye to the region of interest, if Encircle Region is checked, Comet.Photos will draw a circle around the region of interest, projected onto the overlay canvas.
+To help draw the user's eye to the region of interest, if **Encircle Region** is checked, Comet.Photos will draw a circle around the region of interest, projected onto the overlay canvas.
 The center of the circle is the previously calculated average painted position transformed to screen pixel coordinates.
-The radius of the circle is the maximum distance from the center to all of the painted vertices transformed to screen pixel coordinates.
+The radius of the circle is the maximum distance from the center to all of the painted vertices after they have been transformed to screen pixel coordinates.

 ## Performance